 According to data that the Bureau of Prisons publishes, more than 200,000 people serve sentences in federal prison.
 Not all federal prisons are the same.
 Learn how to influence your placement in the best possible environment.

-Four out of every five people in prison serve are locked inside gates, fences, walls, or a combination.
+Four out of every five people in prison serve their sentence inside gates, fences, walls, or a combination.
 Less than 18% of the people in federal prison serve their terms inside minimum-security camps.

 - How do administrators determine where an individual will serve the sentence?
 How do staff members assess the appropriate type of facility where a defendant will serve the sentence?

 Bureau of Prisons Resources:

 The federal prison system is part of a large bureaucracy, governed by the Executive Branch of government.
 As such, written policies and procedures drive every decision, at least theoretically.
 Anyone can review the appropriate policies by visiting the Bureau of Prisons website at:

 Under that website, visitors may click the “Resources” tab at on the menu bar.
 They will see that the Bureau of Prisons publishes all of its policies as “Program Statements.”

 Administrators will rely upon those Program Statements as they make decisions pertaining to “inmates.”
 Different facilities will modify the Program Statements and publish “Institution Supplements” if they deem further clarification necessary.

 Once individuals are confined inside a prison, they will not have access to the internet.
 Nevertheless, all BOP Program Statements and Institutional Supplements will be available in the law library.
 Most facilities have access to an electronic database that maintains the policies; the facilities that lack the electronic database should have hard copies on file in the library.
 If those Program Statements are not available, a person has a right to request the Program Statement from a staff member.

 - Program Statement 5100: https://prisonprofessors.com/wp-content/uploads/2022/06/Custody-and-Classificatin-System.pdf